scottdejonge/scottdejonge.github.io/src/case-studies/login.md

 To understand accessibility beyond guidelines it's important to test interfaces with people with disability.
 How accessible technologies like screen-readers (VoiceOver, JAWS, NVDA etc.) interpret an interface can differ greatly depending on device, browser, version, and individual configuration settings.

-Below is a snippet from an accessibility testing session, where a non-sighted user navigates through the previous login page with the JAWS screen-reader, Chrome browser, on a Windows laptop.
+Below is a snippet from an accessibility testing session, where a non-sighted user navigates through the previous iteration of the login page using JAWS screen-reader with a Chrome browser on a Windows laptop.

-<video controls src="/public/case-studies/login/login-focus.mp4" style="width:100%; height:auto;"></video>
+<video controls src="/public/case-studies/login/accessibility.mp4"></video>

 > "so normally it should just open up to the box"

-## User interface

-Now that approach to user experience (purpose, goals, and user stories) and accessibility (audit, proposed solutions, and user testing).

-### Minimal viable product
+## Minimal viable product

-To understand how different browsers, devices, and screen-readers interact with login form fields a MVP that only included the raw HTML was created to evaluate success against user experience and accessibility requirements.
+To understand how different browsers, devices, and screen-readers interact with login form fields a minimal viable product that only included the raw HTML was created to evaluate success against user experience and accessibility requirements.

 ```html
 <main aria-labelledby="page-title">